Do you want to move your plumbing business to the next level?

 3. Geo-target your web pages around specific locations

 As a plumbing contractor, you want your ideal clients to find you in Google for specific keywords, right?

-Well, Hauser-Ross Eye Institute & Surgicenter, a regional eye care provider located in Chicago, leveraged on geo-targeting keywords and saw 333% revenue increase.
+Well, Hauser-Ross Eye Institute & Surgicenter, a regional eye care provider located in Chicago, leveraged on geo-targeting keywords and saw a 333% revenue increase.

-So instead of creating content around “plumbing contractors in US,” you can narrow down to the location you want to gain local consumer from.
+So instead of creating content around “plumbing contractors in the US,” you can narrow down to the location you want to gain local consumer from.
 In this case, “plumbers in Northern Virginia.”